What is 21 CFR Part 11?

 How does eLeaP help you with 21 CFR Part 11:

-eLeaP is a web-based e-learning solution with a simple but sophisticated user interface, allowing both technical and non-technical training managers to create, manage and track interactive training courses and learning programs for all levels of users. eLeaP’s training tracking software can also be used to register and track classroom training or instructor-led training as well as deliver continuing education credits.
+eLeaP is a web-based e-learning solution with a simple but sophisticated user interface, allowing technical and non-technical training managers to create, manage and track interactive training courses and learning programs for all levels of users. eLeaP’s training tracking software can also be used to register and track classroom or instructor-led training and deliver continuing education credits.

-Let’s say you are using a general-purpose e-learning (LMS) system to manage your trainings.
-Given the fact it’s a general purpose means you have to spend a considerably high amount of time and effort to engineer the system you want.
-Also, it includes lots of risks because regulatory LMS best practice won’t be built in.
-Our learning management software system is flexible, validated, adaptable and customizable – and so easy to use it can be up and running in a matter of minutes with no special training
+Let’s say you use a general-purpose e-learning (LMS) system to manage your training.
+Given that it’s a general purpose, you have to spend a considerable amount of time and effort to engineer the system you want.
+Also, it includes lots of risks because regulatory LMS best practices won’t be built in.
+Our learning management software system is flexible, validated, adaptable, and customizable – and so easy to use that it can be up and running in a matter of minutes with no special training.